About

 Our Mission

-• Liaise with the relevant department to administer a comprehensive code of ethical standards and procedures to guide professional behavior;
+• Liaise with relevant departments to administer a comprehensive code of ethical standards and procedures to guide professional behavior;

-• Provide support for Continuing Professional Development through learning opportunities
+• Provide learning opportunities through Continuing Professional Development (CPD) programs;

 • Provide networks for professionals to meet and discuss their field of expertise;